Azure/azure-powershell/src/Accounts/Accounts/help/Enable-AzContextAutosave.md

 # Enable-AzContextAutosave

 ## SYNOPSIS
+Azure contexts are PowerShell objects representing your active subscription to run commands against, and the authentication information needed to connect to an Azure cloud.
+With Azure contexts, Azure PowerShell doesn't need to reauthenticate your account each time you switch subscriptions.
+More information about context can be found in the [Azure PowerShell context objects](https://docs.microsoft.com/en-us/powershell/azure/context-persistence) page.

-Allow the azure credential, account and subscription information to be saved and automatically loaded when you open a PowerShell window.
+This cmdlet allows the Azure context information to be saved and automatically loaded when a PowerShell process starts (for example when opening a new window).

 ## SYNTAX